domfarolino/blog/_posts/2016-8-26-Merging-Two-Sorted-Linked-Lists.md

 Merging two sorted linked lists differs in implementation and complexity.
 For one, we can merge two sorted linked lists in $O(1)$ space.
 This is because we're working with pointers as opposed to elements in contiguous memory.
-When working with pointers we can make structural changes that affect $O(n)$ elements in $O(1)$ time and consequently we can merge two sorted linked lists in-place, then return the head of one sorted list.
+We don't have to actually copy and package up each value we see in each list when we come across it.
+Instead we just evaluate each element (linear time complexity), and change pointers around in-place if needbe.
 Let's take a closer look at how we'd do this.

 ```cpp
 // Sample list node